If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

-Unlike a regular blog, event blogs have some unique characteristics that make it a bit different from running a regular blog.
+Unlike regular blogs, event blogs have unique characteristics that differentiate them from regular ones.

-Below I discussed some of the obvious characteristics of event-niche blogging.
+Below I discussed some of the apparent characteristics of event-niche blogging.

-Due to the nature of topics been discussed on these blogs, it’s safe to say most of the contents on such blogs are time-sensitive information.
+Due to the nature of topics discussed on these blogs, it’s safe to say most of the content on such blogs is time-sensitive information.

-Within a couple days or weeks, the information might be become outdated and no more searched for.
+Within a couple of days or weeks, the information might become outdated and no more searched for.

-It could be seasonal events, new year celebrations, annual events, etc. Whatever it is, the information goes along with the date, time, or season.
+It could be seasonal events, new year celebrations, or annual events.
+Whatever it is, the information goes along with the date, time, or season.

-If you run an event blogging site, you’re most likely to experience a sudden spike in traffic.
-And afterward, the traffic takes a deep dive downwards once the event is over.
+You will likely experience a sudden traffic spike if you run an event blogging site.
+And afterwards, the traffic takes a deep dive downwards once the event ends.

-So, you could possibly experience short-term gain and long-term loss with niche-event blogging sites.
+So, you could experience short-term gain and long-term loss with niche-event blogging sites.

-You can build an event blog in three, four, five, or six months in advance of your target event and still earn from your efforts.
+You can start blogs on events three, four, five, or six months in advance and still earn from your efforts.

-Though it may not be all that massive income, you can still earn a pretty decent income if you do things the right way.
-Especially if you know how to drive traffic to your content.
+Though it may not be all that massive, you can still earn a decent income if you do things right, especially if you know how to drive traffic to your content.

 This might not be typical of all event blogs, but 90% are.

-The content on micro-niche event blogs are not in-depth tutorials or articles range in the region of 2,500-word and above.
+The content on micro-niche event blogs is not in-depth tutorials or articles that range from 2,500 words and above.
 Most articles’ lengths are short, in the 1,000- 1,500-word count maximum.

-If you get things right, you can earn in a day or week what most people earn a whole year from their blog.
+If you get things right, you can earn what most people make a whole year from their blog in a day or week.

 This is one of the advantages of running an event-based blog.
 But this is easier said than done.
 A lot of factors run in to make things happen.

-You need to be available 24/7 online till the event is over in case things went wrong with your website.
+You need to be available online 24/7 till the event is over in case things go wrong with your website.

-Let’s get this first before we go deeper into how to start an event blog on any of the popular topics.
+Let’s get this first before we go deeper into how to do event blogging on any of the popular topics.

-Passion is of less importance here, rather, your level of skills and expertise in digital marketing plays a crucial role in the success of your micro-niche event blog.
+Passion is of less importance here; instead, your level of skills and expertise in digital marketing plays a crucial role in the success of your micro-niche event blog.

-This is because you’re limited on time for the learning curve.
-You need to bring along with you some level of expertise in internet marketing.
+This is because you don’t have enough time to complete the learning phase.
+You need to bring with you some level of expertise in Internet marketing.

-This will help you scale quickly, build the blog faster, put content on it, discover the right monetization methods, and position the blog as the go-to source for the relevant topic.
+This will help you scale quickly, build the blog faster, put content on it, discover suitable monetization methods, and position the blog as the go-to source for the relevant topic.

-The first step towards creating a successful event blog is to research for a profitable event.
-A topic with lots of Google searches and people are spending money on.
+The first step toward creating a successful event blog is researching a profitable event.
+A topic with lots of Google searches, and people are spending money on it.

-So let’s start with some excellent keyword research tool for this purpose.
+So let’s start with some excellent keyword research tools for this purpose.

-I’m sorry but I just don’t buy the idea of staring your blog mainly on what you’re passionate about.
+I’m sorry, but I don’t buy the idea of starting your blog mainly on what you’re passionate about.
 Monye is a BIG motivational force.
 Passion alone won’t build a successful business online.

 You need to find the balance between what you’re passionate about and the profit side of it.
-After all, you’re doing this to earn a living, right?
+After all, you’re doing this to earn a living.

 So we have to look at the profit side of it as well.
 If it’s not marketable, it won’t be profitable.
-This is the first step towards creating a successful online business.
+This is the first step toward creating a successful online business.

-The keyword tool we’re going to use to start our research is no other than Google trends.
+The keyword tool we will use to start our research is Google Trends.

-Google trend is a keyword tool for analyzing the popularity of a given search query within the selected time range.
-And you can compare search, topics, brand queries side-by-side.
+Google Trend is a keyword tool for analyzing the popularity of a given search query within the selected time range.
+And you can compare searches, topics, and brand queries side-by-side.

 So let’s start…